alphiephalphie/RxVision/README.md

 Once the real-world accuracy is above 90%, I would like to use RxVision to transfer learning to models for more medications

 ### More Needs
 I have a vision of the model serving many diverse groups of patients, including those addicted to opioids.
-To help opiod users avoid ingesting contaminated medications, I would like to make a model for distinguishing authentic from counterfeit medications.
+To help opioid users avoid ingesting contaminated medications, I would like to make a model for distinguishing authentic from counterfeit medications.

 A fascinating project in South Korea aimed to use image recognition on street recreational tablets with unique presses.
 Athough the constiution of such a drug could not be validated via image recognition, it could assist recreation drug users in avoid detrimental effects of potentialy tainted products.